Radivarig/PixelFixer3d_Documentation/README.md

 - Resolution must be set and be divisible with pixelMultiplier.

 ## In progress/research
-- [Built-in] Post-processing not applied to targetTexture
 - [HDRP] targetTexture with lower resolution does not render full screen rect
 - [Built-in] WebGL targetTexture goes black on fullscreen
 - Skinned mesh hierarchy snapping after animation
-- Automate setting global mipmaps, filtering etc.
 - Ocassional pixel flicker on alpha clipped textures or geometry edges
-- [URP] requires either depth or opaque textures enabled or it culls the scene

 For any questions contact me at reslav.hollos@gmail.com.